fbpx Skip to main content

 A termly planning meeting occurs in which a wide range of external agencies attend a meeting at school to discuss and offer advice on how to support and continue to support students with additional needs at St Joseph’s.

-SEND SUPPORT at St Joseph’s School
+SEND Support at St Joseph’s School

 Examples of Successful Interventions